 Uganda

 Uganda is a landlocked country in East Africa, famous for hosting the source of the River Nile in Jinja.
-It has a population of 46.2 million people, 68.4% of whom are below the age of 25.
-The country is made up of different kingdoms, and nine major ethnic groups with the Baganda as the most populous (CIA World Factbook).
-Uganda gained independence in 1962 and is ruled by a constitution with President Yoweri Museveni.
+The country is made up of different kingdoms, and nine major ethnic groups.
+Uganda gained independence in 1962.

-Since 1994, IN Uganda has also ventured into other ways to combat local poverty through various community development projects, including building Makonge Health Centre, running five-year HIV/Aids prevention programme, pastor training, a four-year farming project and, most recently, education for children with disabilities, and a Water and Sanitation Project.
+IN Uganda has also ventured into other ways to combat local poverty through various community development projects, including building Makonge Health Centre, running a five-year HIV/Aids prevention programme, pastor training, a four-year farming project and, most recently, education for children with disabilities, and a Water and Sanitation Project.

 Country director